GamerXCZ/source2utils/README.md

 cmd command: python vmf_convert.py "C:\path\to\vmf\file.vmf"

 Will be created new map file, so the used .vmf file will not be modified.

-Script trying to fix the materials scaling. (it doesn't work quite well)
+- Script trying to fix the materials scaling. (it doesn't work quite well)

-Fixes models scaling
+- Fixes models scaling.
+- Partial repair of FOG entities.

 ## Troubleshooting
 ##### *I got an error when converting materials!
 Something about not being able to convert something to something!*